Semperis/PK-AADAppReg/README.md

 * (3) updateAPIPerms (MUST Be Used With '1', CAN Be Used With '4') => With his Parameter, You Can Specify To Update The API Permissions When Either Creating A New App Registration Or Updating An Existing App Registration;
 * (4) createClientSecret (MUST Be Used With '1', CAN Be Used With '3') => With his Parameter, You Can Specify To Create A New Client Secret When Either Creating A New App Registration Or Updating An Existing App Registration;
 * (5) deleteAllClientSecrets (MUST Be Used With '1') => With his Parameter, You Can Specify To Delete All Existing Secrets Whether Those Are Expired Or Not (Only When App Already Exists!)
+* (6) listAllClientSecrets (Must Be Used Individually Only) => With This Parameter, You Can Specify To List All Existing Client Secrets (Only When App Already Exists!)

 ----